 Thorolund’s god is gone, and to the fill the vacuum, Carim’s goddess reintroduced herself as someone more palatable, giving the perfect cover for her followers to escape public persecution and continue their old practices unabated.
 They may have needed to leave some like Earl Arstor out to dry, but the net gain for “Caitha” was renewed popularity amongst mankind.
 Is it any coincidence that priests of Carim are the ones “loudly” asserting the facts underpinning Lloyd’s illegitimacy?
 They were the kill shot which put their heretic on top.
-Gwyndolin may be the Allfather, but Caitha and Carim are undeniably the number two, and their influence over the Way of White plus the larger world is greater than ever.
-Velka had masterfully swiped Lloyd’s power from right under him, using his own offense against her to take over without missing a beat.
+Gwyndolin may be Allfather, but Caitha and Carim are undeniably the number two, and their combined influence over the Way of White has been greater than ever.
+Velka had masterfully swiped Lloyd’s power right from under him, using his own offense against her to take over without missing a beat.
 Of course, it might all just be a coincidence — as is always the case with the Goddess of Sin.

 Ring given to knights who serve the Way of White.
 It is modeled on Chief God Lloyd’s shield of class.